Catwashere/xx3dsfml/README.md

 1. make:	This will create the executable which can be executed via the ./xx3dsfml command.
 2. make clean:	This will remove all files (including the executable) created by the above command.

+#### Window modes

+Currently support single window and split window to achieve this behavior just change the code before make
+#define WINDOWS 1 // for single view
+#define WINDOWS 2 // for split view

 #### Controls

 *Note: All of the following numeric controls are accomplished via the Number Row and not the Numeric Keypad.*